krempin/fend-project-memory-game/README.md

 The reset button resets the game board, the timer and the star rating via `location.reload()`.

-## When the game ends, a "congratulations" window will pop up that...
+## When the game ends, a "congratulations" modal will pop up

+When the cards match, `checkEndGame()` checks whether there are 8 matches.
+In this case, it will open the modal.

+The modal contains:

 * congratulates the player and ask if they want to play again (use the reset button)
 * tells the player how much time it took to win the game (show timer output)
 * tells the player what the star rating was (show rating output)

+The variables for that content will be set inside the modal by selecting and changing content this way: `document.querySelector('#modal-moves').textContent = moves;`.